PurpleBooth/a-good-readme-template/README.md

 ## Acknowledgments

-  - Hat tip to anyone whose code was used
+  - Hat tip to anyone whose code is used
   - Inspiration
   - etc